A Direct Approach for Sparse Quadratic Discriminant Analysis: Introduction

-We highlight the main contributions of this paper as follows. \begin{itemize} \item[1.]
-Our approach is the first \textit{direct} approach for sparse QDA in a high-dimensional setup; \item[2.]
-For estimating $\Omega$, an intermediate step of QUDA and a problem of interest in its own right, we develop a new algorithm which is much more computationally and memory efficient than its competitor.
-See Section 2.1; \item[3.]
-We develop new theory to show the theoretical attractiveness of the QUDA.
-In particular, the theory for estimating $\delta$ is new.
-See Section 3; \item[4.]
-The problem of finding the right intercept $\eta$ is of considerable interest.
-Since it is a scalar, a useful procedure is to choose $\eta$ to minimize the empirical misclassification error once the other parameters are estimated.
-However, a general theory on estimated $\eta$ as such is lacking \citep{Hastie:etal:2009}.
-We provide a first theory for the convergence properties of our estimated $\eta$.
-See Section 3.4; \item[5.]
-Empirically, the QUDA approach outperforms many of its competitors, especially when variables under consideration interact.
-See Section 4. \end{itemize} As more and more modern datasets are high-dimensional, the problem of classification in this context has received increasing attention as the usual practice of using empirical estimates for the Bayes components is no longer applicable. \cite{Bickel2004} first highlighted that LDA is equivalent to random guessing in the worst case scenario when the dimensionality is larger than the sample size.
+As more and more modern datasets are high-dimensional, the problem of classification in this context has received increasing attention as the usual practice of using empirical estimates for the Bayes components is no longer applicable. \cite{Bickel2004} first highlighted that LDA is equivalent to random guessing in the worst case scenario when the dimensionality is larger than the sample size.
 Scientifically and practically in many problems, however, the components in the Bayes discriminant function can be assumed sparse.
 In the problem we study in this paper, loosely speaking, the notion of sparsity entertains that the two-way interaction representation of the model only admits a small number of main effects and interactions.
 In the past few years, a plethora of methods built on suitable sparsity assumptions have been proposed to estimate the main effects as in LDA; see for example \cite{Shao}, \cite{Cai}, \cite{Fan2012}, \cite{Mai:2012aa}, \cite{Mai:Zou:2013}, and \cite{Jiang:etal:2015}.
 Other related linear methods for high-dimensional classification can be found in \cite{Leng:2008}, \cite{Witten:Tibshirani:2011}, \cite{Pan:etal:2015}, \cite{Mai:etal:2015}, among others.